 Photograph by Bill Lax, FSU Photography Services, 2012.

-The Heritage Museum will be open 10am - 3pm, Monday through Thursday beginning October 20th.
+The Heritage Museum will be open 10am - 3pm, Monday through Thursday.
 Hours may vary during academic breaks, and the museum may be closed for an event.
-Please confirm the hours on the Library's Hours page or on the menu to the left.
+Please confirm the hours on the Library's Hours page.

 Located in the Werkmeister Reading Room in Dodd Hall, the Heritage Museum displays photographs, ephemera, and artifacts that document the history of FSU.
 Students, alumni, and the general public are encouraged to visit this beautiful space and learn more about the history of Florida State University.